This Devin Nunes thing is almost too bizarre for words. It’s as transparent and contrived as any “Real Housewives” episode.

 Nunes then came to the White House, saw the documents, and felt they were substantive and germane somehow (not speaking to his rationality here, only to his motivation).

-After this hush-hush document perusal, in Trump’s residence, in front of Trump’s people, arranged by more of Trump’s people, he felt the urgent need to tell somebody about what he saw.
-Devin Nunes then briefed Donald Trump about Donald Trump’s own documents, disclosed by Donald Trump’s staffers, in a meeting arranged by senior members of Donald Trump’s administration, in Donald Trump’s White House.
+After this hush-hush document perusal, in Trump’s residence, in front of Trump’s people, arranged by Trump’s people, and ordered by Trump, he was alarmed enough that he needed to tell somebody about what he just saw.
+Devin Nunes then somehow managed to get an emergency meeting with the President, where he briefed Donald Trump about everything he just read, in Donald Trump’s secret documents, disclosed by Donald Trump’s staffers, in a meeting arranged by senior members of Donald Trump’s administration in Donald Trump’s home.

-Am I missing anything?
-I don’t have the slightest idea if any laws were broken here.
-But the President sure as fuck needs to be impeached.
+And Republicans think government can’t work!
+Bot howdy.
+I have no idea if any laws were broken here.
+I just know someone needs to be impeached.